Azimuth1/SARCAT-legacy/README.md

 ![alt tag](https://github.com/Azimuth1/SARCAT/blob/master/meteor/public/icon.png?raw=true)

 #SARCAT
 Search and Rescue Collection & Analysis Tool (SARCAT) is a web-hosted application that simplifies the collection and analysis of your team’s or agencies SAR data.
 Its goal is simple; make the collection of data easy, accurate, and standardized.
-This is accomplished with smartforms, auto-calculations, and an intuitive user inter- face.
+This is accomplished with smartforms, auto-calculations, and an intuitive user interface.
 The user then reaps the benefits with built in data analysis, reporting, mapping, and the ability to contribute to ISRID.
-In this way, all SAR providers help each other.
 ##Key Features
 * _World-wide map interface with topographic, street, and aerial imagery.
 Simply drag icons onto the map to mark key locations (Initial Planning Point, Incident Location, Find Location, decision points, revised PLS/LKP, intended and actual route). _